 In Washington State, Negligent Driving 2 is a non-criminal traffic infraction (RCW 46.61.525).
 Under this statute, a person is guilty of Negligent Driving in the Second Degree if, under circumstances not constituting Negligent Driving in the First Degree, he or she drives in a manner that is both negligent and endangers or is likely to endanger any person or property.
 The term “negligent” refers to failure to exercise ordinary care, as with Negligent Driving 1.
 As a traffic infraction, Negligent Driving in the Second Degree is subject to a case fine of $250.00 and aggregate total fine of $550.00.

 Consequences of Negligent Driving 1 are significant and potentially life-changing.
 An experienced and knowledgeable attorney will conduct a thorough investigation and look at the possibilities of negotiating a dismissal of charges or a reduction to a non-criminal traffic infraction.
 Negligent Driving 2 infractions are also worth fighting in order to avoid fines and significant increases in insurance premiums.
-Contact Dellino Law Group today for a Free Consultation and we will fight for the best possible outcome in your case.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.